-Wenhold used the hypothetical example of a small business selling oranges to illustrate the potential benefits of outsourcing.
-If the employees at the orange-selling business aren't experts in technology, but the business has a few necessary but not critical technological tasks, it's likely the smart decision to outsource those duties, according to Wenhold.
+Wenhold used the hypothetical example of a small business selling oranges to illustrate the potential benefits of outsourcing: If the employees at the orange-selling business aren't experts in technology, but the business has a few important but not critical technological tasks, it's likely the smart decision to outsource those duties.
 A small business focused on selling oranges doesn't necessarily need to run social media accounts, but hiring an outside social media person may boost sales.

 3. Decide what's best for your business and consider risks.